Skip to main content

 3. Go to the Buckets section.

-4. Open the baket page → Website tab.
+4. Open the bucket page → Website tab.

-5. In the Website block, turn on the toggle switch.
+5. In the Website block, turn on the toggle.

 6. Open the Web Listing tab.

-7. Enter the address of the CSS styles file.
-The format of the address depends on where the file is stored:
+7. Enter the path to the CSS file.
+The format of the path depends on where the file is stored:

-• in baket — enter the path to the object with CSS styles;
+• in the bucket — enter the path to the object with CSS styles;

-• on a third-party resource — enter the URL of the file with CSS styles.
+• on a third-party resource — enter the URL of the CSS file.

 8. Click Save.